wso2/docs-is/en/docs/guides/access-delegation/mutual-tls-for-oauth-clients.md

 5. Restart Apache Tomcat and access `http://wso2is.local:8080/playground2/`.

-You are directed to the landing page of the sample application.
-Click on Import Photos, and the following page appears.
+When you are directed to the landing page of the sample application, click **Import Photos**.

 ### Configure the playground application

 To configure the application:

 1. On the Management Console, go to **Service Providers** and click **Add**.